Robust, randomized preconditioning for kernel ridge regression: Motivation

 that models the input--output relationship.
-KRR is widely used in data science and scientific computing, for example, in predicting the chemical properties of molecules \cite{DBB21,WM21}.
-More details about KRR are provided in \Cref{sec:algorithms}.
+KRR is widely used in data science and scientific computing, for example, when predicting the chemical properties of molecules \cite{DBB21,WM21}. \Cref{sec:algorithms} provides more details about KRR.

 In practice, KRR is often limited to small- or medium-sized data sets ($N \leq 10^4$) because the computation time can grow rapidly with the number of data points.
-KRR involves linear algebra computations with the $N \times N$ kernel matrix $\mat{A}$ with entries $a_{ij} = K(\vec{x}^{(i)}, \vec{x}^{(j)})$.
-To obtain the prediction function $\hat{f}$, we must solve an $N \times N$ positive-definite linear system to high accuracy, which requires $\order(N^3)$ arithmetic operations using the standard direct method based on Cholesky decomposition.
-Because of this poor computational scaling, survey articles on machine learning for scientific audiences (such as \cite{UCS21}) suggest using KRR for small data sets and neural networks for larger data sets.
-Reliably scaling KRR to larger data sets with $N\ge 10^4$ remains an open research challenge.
+KRR involves linear algebra computations using the $N \times N$ kernel matrix $\mat{A}$ with entries $a_{ij} = K(\vec{x}^{(i)}, \vec{x}^{(j)})$.
+To obtain the prediction function $\hat{f}$, we must solve an $N \times N$ positive-definite linear system, which requires $\order(N^3)$ arithmetic operations using the standard direct method based on Cholesky decomposition.
+Because of this poor computational scaling, survey articles on machine learning for scientific audiences, such as \cite{UCS21}, suggest using KRR for small data sets and neural networks for larger data sets.
+Reliably scaling KRR to larger data sets with $N\ge 10^4$ data points remains an open research challenge.

-To improve the scalability of KRR, two main approaches have been developed.
-The first approach aims to solve the full-data KRR problem accurately in $\mathcal{O}(N^2)$ operations using preconditioned conjugate gradient (CG) \cite{COCF16,avron2017faster}.
-The second approach \emph{restricts} the KRR problem to a small number of $k \ll N$ centers chosen from the data points \cite{smola2000sparse} and aims to solve the restricted problem in $\mathcal{O}(kN)$ operations using preconditioned CG \cite{RCR17}.
+To improve the scalability of KRR, two approaches based on preconditioned conjugate gradient (CG) have been developed.
+The first approach aims to solve the full-data KRR problem in $\mathcal{O}(N^2)$ operations \cite{COCF16,avron2017faster}.
+The second approach \emph{restricts} the KRR problem to $k \ll N$ centers chosen from the data points \cite{smola2000sparse} and aims to solve the restricted problem in $\mathcal{O}(kN)$ operations \cite{RCR17}.
 However, due to the ill-conditioned nature of many KRR problems, CG-based approaches can only succeed when there is a high-quality preconditioner.
-Consequently, much of the research on solving KRR problems over the past decade has focused on proposing preconditioners \cite{COCF16,RCR17,gardner2018gpytorch,RCCR19,FTU21}, empirically testing preconditioners \cite{COCF16,blucher2022reconstructing}, and theoretically analyzing preconditioners \cite{avron2017faster,RCR17,gardner2018gpytorch,RCCR19,FTU21}.
-Despite this extensive body of work, the available preconditioners are either expensive to construct or prone to failure when applied to specific KRR problems, hindering their usefulness in real-world scenarios.
+Much of the research on solving KRR problems over the past decade has focused on proposing preconditioners \cite{COCF16,RCR17,gardner2018gpytorch,RCCR19,FTU21,shabat21fast}, empirically testing preconditioners \cite{COCF16,shabat21fast,blucher2022reconstructing}, and theoretically analyzing preconditioners \cite{avron2017faster,RCR17,gardner2018gpytorch,RCCR19,FTU21}.
+Despite this extensive body of work, a user of KRR might struggle to identify the best preconditioner, since many ideas have been proposed and there has not been a recent comparison.